zgormez/Deetect/README.md

 ### Stats Window
 ![Deetect_stats_window](/images/deetect_stats_window.png)

+## Input - Outputs

 ### Minimal Dataset including input and outputs

 a minimal dataset with input and outputs is available at: [sample_2img_with_outputs.zip](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.2OEMSK  )

+### Input
+* Deetect accepts files with tiff and tiff extensions.
+* Allows multiple file selection
+* If the folder is selected, all subfolders are scanned and all files with the appropriate extension are added to the queue for processing.

+### Outputs
+All the ouptuts are saved under a folder.
+This folder name contains the value of the following parameters: flow threshold, mask threshold, model, stack size and rotation
+Under root result folder there are sub folders contains related analysis, therefore user can track result of each analysis steps easly.
+* cp_orj_out : contains cellpose original outputs
+* cp_png_out : contains cellpose resulting images (flows, overlay_mask, outlines) as .png
+* double_out : contains dublication analysis results
+  + text files for 1) number of cells before and after double counting and 2) detailed information about intersection
+  + images show 1) intersection and 2) removed cells
+* e&s_out : contains Elimination and splitting analysis results
+  + text files for 1) number of cells  and 2) detailed information of cells for elimination process
+  + image shows outlined cells after this process
+* png_stck* : contains the resulting images after stacking as .png

+Also under the root folder, there is one text file contains the number of cells detected after each analysis.
+This file is used in stats window for statistics and visualization

 --------------------
 ## publications
 * The study is based on findings and data from a doctoral thesis by Felix Hoeren.